grz0zrg/fas/README.md

  * --input_device -1 **PortAudio audio input device index or full name (informations about audio devices are displayed when the app. start)**
  * --output_channels 2 **stereo pair**
  * --input_channels 2 **stereo pair**
- * --frames_queue_size 3 **important parameter, if you increase this too much the audio might be delayed and the memory requirement will increase**
+ * --frames_queue_size 3 **important parameter, if you increase this too much the audio might be delayed and the memory requirement will increase significantly**
  * --commands_queue_size 512 **should be a positive integer power of 2**
  * --stream_infos_send_delay 2 **FAS will send the stream infos every two seconds**
  * --samplerate_conv_type -1 **see [this](http://www.mega-nerd.com/SRC/api_misc.html#Converters) for converter type, this has impact on samples loading time, this settings can be ignored most of the time since FAS do real-time resampling, -1 skip the resampling step**